aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/_index.md

 ## **Introduction**

-In Excel, you can select multiple cells with a mouse box selection; the set of selected cells is called "Range".
+In Excel, you can select multiple cells with a mouse‑box selection; the set of selected cells is called a **Range**.

-For example, you can click the left mouse button in Cell "A1" of Excel and then drag to cell "C4".
+For example, you can click the left mouse button in cell **A1** of Excel and then drag to cell **C4**.
 The rectangular area you selected can also be easily created as an object by using Aspose.Cells for Node.js via C++.

-Here is how to create a range, put a value, set a style, and perform more operations on the "Range" object.
+Here is how to create a range, put a value, set a style, and perform more operations on the **Range** object.

 ## **Managing Ranges Using Aspose.Cells for Node.js via C++**